manayam/soundless-1/README.md

-# soundless
+# Soundless
-Sound Feedback app for COGS 120
+This is a sound feedback app for COGS 120.
+We recommend running our app on a mobile device or using localhost.